Skip to content

 Windows Modules

-Windows modules can be used to manage Windows systems and applications, such as Active Directory, IIS, PowerShell, etc. For example, you can use the win_service module to manage Windows services.
+Windows modules can be used to manage Windows systems and applications, such as Active Directory, IIS, PowerShell, etc. For example, you can use the win_service module to manage Windows service

 AWX